kellyrmilligan/hapi-react-redux/README.md

 server.route({
   method: 'GET',
   path: '/',
-  handler: { hapiReactAltHandler: {} }
+  handler: { hapiReactReduxHandler: {} }
 })
 ```

-this will call the `reply.hapiReactAltRender` for you in your controller mapped to that route.
+this will call the `reply.hapiReactReduxRender` for you in your controller mapped to that route.

 ## Layout file
 For server rendering to work, you need a layout file for other parts of the markup that are not directly rendered by react.